tylerrussin/Tanzanian-Ministry-of-Water-Analysis/README.md

 **Feature Engineering**

 Complex features are created through the process of modifying or combining existing features.
 The result of feature engineering transforms the Tanzanian dataset into a dense dataset containing more specialized information for analysis and modeling.
-Features created are ones that result from the breakdown of the DateTime column to express the cyclical nature of its values, as well as the years since constructed column.
+Features created result from the breakdown of the DateTime column to express the cyclical nature of its values, as well as the years since constructed column.

 **DateTime**

 The DateTime feature after formatting contains information on the date of when a water pipe was last observed by a field agent.
-One issue that arises from the DateTime object is a lack of connection between values that describe the beginning of a calendar date and values that are towards the end of a calendar date (the cycling nature of calenders 1-30 for days, 1-12 for months).
+One issue that arises from the DateTime object is a lack of connection between values that describe the beginning of a calendar date and values that are towards the end of a calendar date (the cycling nature of calendars 1-30 for days, 1-12 for months).
 An observation witnessed at the end of the year and one at the beginning of the year do not have a strong link, the observations are separated numerically by twelve months when it needs to be shown that separation is only by one month.
 To solve this the DateTime feature can be mapped onto sine and cosine waves to represent the cyclical nature of the dates.

 **Years Since Constructed**